Lundalogik/LimeBootstrap/docs/getting_started.md

 ##Functions and Apps
 All Twitter bootstrap functions are included, please see the [Twitter bootstrap documentation](http://getbootstrap.com/javascript/)
-LIME Bootstraps allows you to load small components we call apps, as a compliment to Twitter Bootstraps components.
+Lime Bootstraps allows you to load small components we call apps, as a compliment to Twitter Bootstraps components.
 Apps can be found [here](http://limebootstrap.lundalogik.com/web/appstore/index.html)

 To start an app add this HTML to your view:
 ```html